hardin47/website/Math150/Notes/index.md

 You are responsible for reading your text.
 Your text is very good & readable, so you should use it.
 Your text is not, however, overly technical.
 You should make sure you are coming to class and asking lots of questions.

+More information and course details can be found at the <a href = "https://m150-method-biostat.netlify.app/" target = "_blank">Math150 website</a>.